-A good peloton output is, basically, dependent on the individual spinner.
+The Average power output (measured in watts) is one of the most important metrics on a peloton bike because it’s an indicator of your workout progress.
 If you are a beginner, you will obviously portray output that is less than that of an experienced peloton cyclist.
 Also, age and gender differences bring a difference in the peloton output results.

 Nevertheless, we will see what a good output should be for you, depending on your power zone.